 The Benefits of Social-Emotional Learning

-Research shows that social-emotional learning contributes to improvements in the following areas:
+Research shows that social-emotional learning contributes to improvements in the following areas:- self-awareness

 - self-esteem